New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators: Theoretical period relations

 Interestingly, all four plots show that HG-BLAPs are at the edge of our parameter space.
 Figs.~\ref{fig_period_logg} and \ref{fig_period_radius} also suggest that HG-BLAPs follow the same relations as the normal BLAPs, extending them into higher values of $ \log(g) $ and lower values of $\log(R) $.
 Thus, HG-BLAPs would be more compact objects than the normal BLAPs.

+In Table~\ref{table:p-relations}, we present relations with all values of $Z$ combined, as our primary aim is to probe the stellar mass range of BLAPs while also examining the impact of different convection parameter sets.
+Constraining the metallicity range of BLAPs is beyond the scope of this work, since our models rely on discrete input metallicities; homogeneous spectroscopic metallicity measurements of BLAPs would be essential for tighter model constraints.
+However, the results in Table~\ref{table:p-relations-z}, where we examine the corresponding theoretical relations for individual $Z$ values using convection parameter Set~A models, reveal a systematic trend: as $Z$ increases from 0.03 to 0.07, the slopes of the $PL$ relations decrease for a given stellar mass.
+Similar trends are evident in the other relations as well.
 We also derive general $MLTZP$ relation of the mathematical form $\log(P {\rm [min]})=$ $a+b\log(L/L_{\odot})+c\log(M/M_{\odot})+d\log(T_{\rm eff} {\rm[K]})+e\log(Z)$ for all models in our grid with positive F-mode growth rates using four sets of convection parameters in Table~\ref{tab:MLTZP}.
 The relations predict that pulsation period increases with stellar luminosity and decreases with stellar mass and effective temperature, all in good agreement with expectations from stellar pulsation theory, especially for radial pulsations.
 We also find a small but significant effect of metallicity on the pulsation periods $-$ higher metallicity is associated with slightly shorter periods.
 The metallicity coefficient term is found to be small but positive, similar to theoretical fundamental mode RR~Lyrae models from \citet{marconi2015} and for BL~Herculis models from \citet{das2025}.
 Once again, despite the strong impact of convection parameters on the instability regions, the choice of convection parameter set does not seem to affect the general relations much.
 Note that the choice of convection parameters will definitely affect the light curve structures, in addition to their pulsation periods, as has been demonstrated for the different classical pulsators in \citet{Paxton2019}.
 These relations may further be used to estimate the input stellar parameters that would correspond to the shortest pulsation period space occupied by the observed HG-BLAPs.